chilikasha/tinytools/README.md

 - [Mactracker](http://mactracker.ca/) - provides detailed information on every Apple Macintosh, iPod, iPhone, and iPad ever made.

+- [Minesweeper Desktop](https://github.com/cameron-goddard/Minesweeper-Desktop) - a modern Minesweeper clone for Mac.

 - [RunCat](https://kyome.io/runcat/index.html) - the more CPU load is, the faster the cat runs.

-- [Shadowmap](https://app.shadowmap.org/) - visualize solar shadows and the Sun in 3D.
-Anywhere on Earth, anytime.
+- [Shadowmap](https://app.shadowmap.org/) - visualize solar shadows and the Sun in 3D anywhere on Earth.

 - [SiteSucker](https://ricks-apps.com/osx/sitesucker/index.html) - an app that can download an entire website including images, PDFs, style sheets, and other files.
   > [SingleFile](https://github.com/gildas-lormeau/SingleFile) is an open source browser extension which saves an entire web page into a single HTML file.